The Bride Came C.O.D.: Production

 Both Cagney and Davis were interested in changing their movie personas, with Cagney moving away from the gangster-themed roles, while Davis had been seen only in serious dramas, and a romantic comedy was the way.
 Cagney insisted on having his brother, William, produce the film, with his past success of Captains of the Clouds (1942) proving that he could move from acting to producing.
 After their work on The Strawberry Blonde (1941), the Cagneys also brought in Julius and Phil Epstein to "invigorate" the script.
 Davis wasn't the first choice for the Joan Winfield part, as Ann Sheridan, Ginger Rogers and Rosalind Russell were considered before the role was earmarked for Olivia de Havilland.
 With the backing of Hal Wallis, however, Davis got the coveted role.

-Principal photography took place in the Death Valley, California in January 1941, and was problematic as temperatures soared, the script problems were unresolved and one of the stars actually fell into a cactus, with Davis having 45 quills pulled out of her rear.
+Principal photography took place in Death Valley, California in January 1941, and was problematic as temperatures soared, the script problems were unresolved, and one of the stars actually fell into a cactus, with Davis having 45 quills pulled out of her rear.

-Aircraft used in the film included examples of contemporary Aeronca, Bellanca, Cessna, Lockheed, Ryan and Waco aircraft, photographed at the Burbank Airport.
+Aircraft used in the film included examples of contemporary Aeronca, Bellanca, Cessna, Lockheed, Ryan, and Waco aircraft, photographed at the Burbank Airport.